openethereum/openethereum.github.io/Configuring-Parity-Ethereum.md

         additional security against some attack vectors.
 Special
         options: "all", "none",. (default: none)

-    --jsonrpc-threads=[THREADS]
-        Turn on additional processing threads for JSON-RPC servers (all transports).
-Setting this to a non-zero value allows parallel execution of cpu-heavy queries.
-        (default: 4)

     --jsonrpc-cors=[URL]
         Specify CORS header for HTTP JSON-RPC API responses.
         Special options: "all", "none". (default: none)